ZahraBayatgh/Azure-Roadmap/README.md

 Welcome to the Git repo that is associated with the Azure roadmap **[Azure Roadmap](https://github.com/ZahraBayatgh/Azure-Roadmap/blob/master/Azure_Roadmap_90_Resolution.jpg)** published by [LinkedIn](https://www.linkedin.com/in/zahrabayat/).
-This image is Design a complicated web system with Azure.
+This image is design a complicated web system with Azure.

 | Azure Roadmap |
 | ------------|